Equivariant nonabelian Poincar\'e duality and equivariant factorization homology of Thom spectra

-In the remainder of this section, we complete the proof outline of \cref{thm:NPD} by showing that $\ul{\Map}_{*}((-)^+,X)$ in \cref{eq:map-to-X-framed} respects $G$-sequential unions (\cref{lem:NAPD-G-seq-union}) and satisfies $G$-$\otimes$-excision (\cref{lem:NAPD-G-excision}).
-Notice that both properties are fiberwise for the fiber over the orbit $G/H$.
+We prepare for the proof of by showing that the functor $\Map_{*}((-)^+,X)$ respects sequential unions and satisfies $\otimes$-excision $H$-equivariantly for any subgroup $H \subset G$ in the sense of \cref{cor:GFHaxiom}.
 Without loss of generality we may work with $H=G$.
-We think of $\Map_{*}((-)^+,X)$ as a topological functor between topological categories.
+We work in topological categories and $\Map_{*}((-)^+,X)$ is a topological functor between topological categories.

-\begin{rem} Examining the proof of \cite[thm.
-6.0.2]{GFH}, we see that it is enough to verify the axioms of a $G$-factorization homology theory for an equivariant handle decomposition of a $V$-framed $G$-manifold $M$ arising from a $G$-invariant Morse function.
-It is therefore enough to verify $\otimes$-excision under the assumption that $M$ is the interior of a compact manifold with boundary $\partial \overline{M}$.
-Similarly, when verifying the $G$-sequential union property we may assume that the sequential union given by a sequence of regular values of a $G$-equivariant Morse function on $M$. \end{rem}

 We start with proving the $G$-sequential union property.
 We find it convenient to replace the space $\Map_*(M^+,X)$ with the space of compactly supported maps. \begin{mydef} For a $G$-manifold $M$ and a based $G$-space $X$, let